Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

 Machine Learning Guide for Oil and Gas Using Python: A Step-by-Step Breakdown with Data, Algorithms, Codes, and Applications delivers a critical training and resource tool to help engineers understand machine learning theory and practice, specifically referencing use cases in oil and gas.
-The reference moves from explaining how Python works to step-by-step examples of is utilization in various oil and gas scenarios, such as well testing, shale reservoirs and production optimization.
-While similar resources are often too mathematical, this book balances theory with applications, including use cases that help solve different data challenges.
+The reference moves from explaining how Python works to step-by-step examples of utilization in various oil and gas scenarios, such as well testing, shale reservoirs and production optimization.
+Petroleum engineers are quickly applying machine learning techniques to their data challenges, but there is a lack of references beyond the math or heavy theory of machine learning.
+Machine Learning Guide for Oil and Gas Using Python details the open-source tool Python by explaining how it works at an introductory level then bridging into how to apply the algorithms into different oil and gas scenarios.
+While similar resources are often too mathematical, this book balances theory with applications, including use cases that help solve different oil and gas data challenges.

 - Covers the most commonly used algorithms for both supervised and unsupervised learning